Primary Key Points

 1. Neurotransmitters Synthesis

-Neurotransmitters, those chemical messengers in our brain cells, aren't exclusive to the brain.
-It turns out that our gut's enteric nervous system (ENS) is a neurotransmitter-making machine too!
+Neurotransmitters, the chemical messengers in our brain cells, aren't exclusive to the brain.
+Our gut's enteric nervous system (ENS) is a neurotransmitter-making machine, too!

-In fact, the enteric nervous system, which resides in our gut, can produce over 30 different neurotransmitters.
+The enteric nervous system, which resides in our gut, can produce over 30 neurotransmitters.
 This means that our ENS can independently control digestion without relying on signals from the brain.

 Now, here's something fascinating.
-Our gut microbes have a role to play in synthesizing or increasing various primary neurotransmitters.
+Our gut microbes play a role in synthesizing or increasing various primary neurotransmitters.
 We're talking about serotonin, GABA, dopamine, acetylcholine, norepinephrine, and oxytocin.
 These neurotransmitters are produced or boosted by our gut microbes.
 [5]

 Believe it or not, our intestines are the real hotspots for some of these neurotransmitters.
 More than 90% of our total serotonin, vital for mood regulation, and 50% of our dopamine, which is involved in reward and motivation, can be found in our intestines.
 [6]